 Investigating possible cases of Zika virus infection in our communities.

-Updating our website and sharing information and education on Zika virus with LA County residents.
+Updating our website and sharing information and education on Zika virus with residents.

 Public Health has made reasonable efforts to provide accurate translation.
 However, no computerized translation is perfect and